 This continuity is critical for freight-grade products.
 Oversized and high-value goods cannot tolerate the pricing drift, documentation mismatches, or service-level ambiguity that plague conventional workflows.
 Freight Right’s solution is built around the idea that freight commerce succeeds only when pricing, compliance, and execution share a single source of truth.

 Equally important is platform alignment.
 By being Shopify-native, Freight Right integrates directly into the ecommerce stack that modern big and bulky merchants already use to manage products, orders, payments, and customers.
-Freight logic does not live in a separate operational silo—it lives where conversion decisions happen.
+Freight logic lives where conversion decisions happen.

 The result is a structural shift in how freight ecommerce works: from manual, post-purchase negotiation to automated, upfront clarity; from fragmented systems to a unified workflow; from freight as an operational burden to freight as an extension of the ecommerce experience itself.